rishabh-arya/PIxelate-21-Technex-IIT-BHU/README.md

 For better understanding, read the problem statement pdf file given above.

-You can download and install the pixelate arena simulator environment from [here](https://github.com/Robotics-Club-IIT-BHU/Pixelate_Main_Arena).
+You can download and install the pixelate main arena from this repository [here](https://github.com/Robotics-Club-IIT-BHU/Pixelate_Main_Arena).
+All instructions for installation are given there.

 ### Interpretation of Problem statement